-Between January 1, 2019, and March 1, 2020, the NOAA/NCEI Storm Events Database lists 456 instances of severe winter weather in Nebraska.
+Between January 1, 2019, and March 1, 2020, the National Oceanic and Atmospheric Administration (NOAA)/National Centers for Environmental Information (NCEI) Storm Events Database lists 456 instances of severe winter weather in Nebraska.
 The storms may contain freezing rain, sleet, high winds, and significant snowfall.
-Temperatures range from zero degrees Fahrenheit and 32 degrees Fahrenheit from late October through mid-April, with February having the greatest average snowfall.
+Temperatures range from zero degrees Fahrenheit to 32 degrees Fahrenheit from late October through mid-April, with February having the greatest average snowfall.

 Blizzards are characterized by strong winds bearing large amounts of snow.
 In Nebraska, they may impact anywhere in the state but occur most frequently in the northern Great Plains and upper Mississippi Valley and most often from early November to the end of March.